diespinoza/arduino-node-server/README.md

 # arduino-node-server

-Full-stack application built using NodeJS.
-Designed for control of Neopixel LED strips attached to WiFi-capable arduinos that consume an API hosted on Heroku.
-The API has a front-end interface that where you can create no-code animations for the Neopixels and a way to push those animations to the arduino.
-This enables the remote control of LED lights from anywhere in the world.
+Control a string of WS2812 LEDs (Neopixels) from anywhere in the world using a WiFi capable arduino and a website!
+The website has a UI to control your strip of LED and it serves an API to talk to the arduinos and any application you want!

 ## Description

-This project aims to create a full-stack web application using nodeJS server-side, and HTML, CSS, and JS client-side.
-The NodeJS server is hosted on Heroku and serves an API that acts as a middleman between human and arduino clients.
-A human user can use a web-interface to interact with the server to send commands to the Neopixels.
-The arduino hosts its own web server that interacts with the Heroku server to receive commands from the API
+***Tech used:*** HTML, CSS, JavaScript, NodeJS, Express, Heroku, MongoDB, Arduino, WifiNina This project is a full-stack web application using a NodeJS server hosted on Heroku.
+It has a web interface where you can build a sequence of pre-built animations for your LEDs.
+It serves an API with the data on the sequences you create.
+This API is used to communicate with arduino clients or any other application you desire.
+Together the web interface and the API allow you to control your LEDs from anywhere.

-The database will store data about the connected arduinos, including any data and animations uploaded.
-This web application is designed for a wifi-capable Arduinos.
-This project will NOT allow for remote programming of the arduinos.
+This application also interacts with a MongoDB database where it stores information about the animation sequences, and the connected devies.
+This project does NOT allow for remote programming of the arduinos.

-## Getting Started
+## Getting Started with Controlling a Strip of LEDs

-### Dependencies
+### Materials needed

-- Node and npm
+- Arduino IDE (latest version)
-- Arduino
+- Arduino Uno WiFi Rev 2 (only tested on this device for now)
-    - IDE
+  - Wifi NiNA Library
-    - Arduino with WiFi capabilities
+  - Updated firmware to the latest version
-- Heroku account
+      1. Check the current version with [this](https://www.arduino.cc/en/Tutorial/CheckWiFi101FirmwareVersion)
-- MongoDB account
+      2. Update to the latest version with [this](https://www.arduino.cc/en/Tutorial/WiFiNINAFirmwareUpdater)

 ### Installing